invoiceninja/invoiceninja.github.io/source/docs/custom-fields.md

 ---
 extends: _layouts.docs
 section: content
 ---

 # PDF Customizations

-PDF generation in v5 is via a HTML templating system.
-We provide multiple design templates for you to choose from, or you can create your own design using any HTML/CSS combinations.
+PDF generation in v5 is via an HTML templating system.
+We provide multiple design templates for you to choose from, or you can create your design using any HTML/CSS combinations.

-One way we make customizing your PDF easier is by providing a list of variables you can using in your templates which can shown dynamic content, these are all itemized in our Custom Fields section.
+One way we make customizing your PDF easier is by providing a list of variables you can use in your templates which can show dynamic content, these are all itemized in our Custom Fields section.

 ## Custom fields